V-Mayya/Resale-Revolution/README.md

 ‣ To run the application on your device:
 - Install [DB Browser for SQLite](https://sqlitebrowser.org/) to find saved user signup information (rename the database file in the code as you please)
-- Input the following commands on your terminal (once you create a directory at a location of your choice)
+- Input the following commands on your terminal (once you create a directory [mkdir] at a location of your choice)

 ```
 git clone https://github.com/V-Mayya/Resale-Revolution